osquery/osquery/docs/wiki/development/building.md

 cmake --build . --target package
 ```

-### On Windows:
+### On Windows

 On Windows CPack will create an MSI by default.
 You can toggle this behavior to instead create a
 Chocolatey package by overriding the CMake `PACKAGING_SYSTEM` variable similar to Linux.

 To create a default MSI package use the following: